Final project & Project Development

 Where did they come from?
 I sourced materials and components from local suppliers, with some custom parts created in my workshop using digital fabrication tools.

 How much did they cost?
-The project cost was about $100, covering materials, components, and some prototyping expenses.
+The project cost was lower than $100, covering materials, components, and some prototyping expenses, if you do not require soldering services.

 What processes were used?
 I utilized 2D and 3D design for the track and mechanism, laser cutting for the acrylic, 3D printing for the release system, and electronics assembly for the timing system.